 The second event started with a low flying helicopter.
 Occasionally, a private helicopter lands in a nearby field but we decided to follow it this time.
 It reminded me of watching Challenge Anneka on TV as a kid!
 Anyone ~30 years old remember that?
 As we reached the road, we had the horrible realisation that this was in fact a rescue helicopter assisting a cyclist who had been hit by a van.
 Sadly we witnessed the last few hours of that persons life.
 Now I didn’t know this person but I couldn’t believe it was all over, just like that.

 The final event that tied everything together was falling off my bike.
-I was quite concussed so I stayed in hospital overnight for observation.
+I had a bad concussion and stayed in hospital overnight for observation.
 Nurses came to check on me every few hours but I remember being scared to go to sleep in case I didn’t wake up.
 In hindsight, this was irrational because my brain scan didn’t show any bleeding or abnormalities but a traumatic experience can make you feel a bit all over the place.
 In my overactive state of mind, I lay there thinking about things I hadn’t done.
-It started off with small things like the pile of junk on my desk Scott would have to sort though if I didn’t wake up and scaled from there.
+It started off with small things like the pile of junk on my desk Scott would have to sort through if I didn’t wake up and scaled from there.

 Since that time, I wake up once or twice a week with the strong realisation that I’m going to die one day.
 My eyes will close and the lights will go out for good.
 It’s a horrible feeling that I can’t really put into words but thankfully it only lasts a few seconds.
 Afterwards, I roll out of bed, look out the window, get dressed, eat breakfast and start my day as normal.
 I wonder if most of us have this feeling but perhaps no-one really talks about it?
 After all, death is hardly a cheerful subject!
 But on the flip side, thinking about death has helped me work out what I really want from life.